 Above: A bucket of just-watered succulents behind the bar.

 Above: Whitewashed bricks are color-blocked with seafoam green paint.
-The lighting is by LA-based artist Heather Levine.
+The lighting is by LA artist Heather Levine.

 Above: Watercolor flags hang above the back stairs.

-Above: The deck flooring that surrounds the bar along with the bar top are made from wood palettes that were previously used for shaping cement forms.
+Above: The bar top and surrounding deck flooring were made from wood palettes previously used for shaping cement forms.